ubc-library-rc/qgis-knowledge-base/index.md

 # QGIS Knowledge Base

 This repository is a growing collection of short demos for common tools and workflows in QGIS.
-Each tool offers a demo that can be done with the practice project and dataset downloaded here.
-However, you are welcome to work with your own datasets as you reference the documentation.
-The data page of this knowledge base provides links to common data sources if you're just starting out.
-Tools and workflows are grouped together but related tools and workflows outside the grouping are linked at the top and bottom of each page.

-## Examples
-Each page group has an example exercise to guide you in practicing common workflows documented therein. download the knowledge base data and qgis project here
+Tools and workflows are grouped together under parent pages 'Finding Data', 'Displaying Data', 'Modifying Vector Data'....
+At the bottom of each page you will find a list of resources to learn more.
+This knowledge base is not a comprehensive course on QGIS but rather a starting place to come with questions.
+Each page group contains an exercise page that will guide you through some of the documented tools.
+Download the Knowledge Base Data and QGIS Project here to follow along.

 [Download Data](empty.zip){: .btn .btn-blue }